Geekman

 1. Open Google Chrome

-2. Now, navigate to the address bar and type chrome://flags (or you can copy-paste), and hit enter.
+2. Now, navigate to the address bar type chrome://flags (or you can copy-paste), and hit enter.

 3. Here, look for Strict site isolation in the search box at the top portion of the page.